Vitamin C: benefits, dosage, contraindications

 Emotional balance ✪✪✪✪✪

-Ascorbate is involved in the synthesis of neurotransmitters.
-It is a necessary cofactor in the biosynthesis of norepinephrine from dopamine and in the hydroxylation of tryptophan to produce serotonin.
-It also acts as a modulator of glutamatergic, cholinergic, and GABAergic transmission.
-The European health authorities (EFSA, European Food Safety Authority, and the European Commission) have determined that products containing vitamin C (ascorbic acid) can claim to contribute to the normal functioning of the nervous system and normal mental functions.
+Ascorbate is involved in neurotransmitter synthesis.
+It is a necessary cofactor for the biosynthesis of norepinephrine from dopamine and for the hydroxylation of tryptophan to produce serotonin.
+It also acts as a modulator of glutamatergic, cholinergic and GABAergic transmission.
+The European health authorities (EFSA, the European Food Safety Authority and the European Commission) have concluded that products containing vitamin C (ascorbic acid) may claim to contribute to the normal functioning of the nervous system and to normal mental function.

 Posologie